-Working with entrepreneurial and innovative people, especially in advanced manufacturing and technology businesses, is a pleasure, and I focus on working closely with clients to solve their problems and really understand how their businesses work.
+Working with entrepreneurial and innovative people in Wales and across the UK, especially in advanced manufacturing and technology businesses, is a pleasure, and I focus on working closely with clients to solve their problems and really understand how their businesses work.
 That understanding enables me to give succinct and pragmatic advice.

-I have worked on secondment to the Royal Mint, focusing on new business and intellectual property, but also for clients in a range of sectors on software outsourcing agreements, blockchain solutions and EMI schemes.
-Giving businesses the right legal infrastructure to enable them to develop and grow is important to me.
+I have worked on secondment to the Royal Mint at Llantrisant, focusing on new business and intellectual property, but also for clients in a range of sectors on software outsourcing agreements, blockchain solutions and EMI schemes.
+Giving businesses the right legal infrastructure to enable them to develop and grow is important to me and my non-executive director role with Business in Focus, supporting Welsh businesses, has been fascinating.

-Outside work, I love the arts, travelling, rugby and spending time with my young son.
+Outside work, I love the arts, travelling, rugby and spending time with my young son – I grew up in Wales and I’m glad he has the chance to do so too.

 Talk to me early and often.
 Your lawyer should be an important part of your business and consulted regularly.
 If we know what you want to do and when, we can help you strategically achieve your goals without tripping up in the process.
 I always strive to be an enabler to help make things happen, and to remove obstacles in your way, wherever possible.